Information and resources for community organizations.

 • Cooling:

-• Passive measures (natural breezes): Promoting air circulation using either passive measures will increase the cooling abilities of an outdoor space.
+• Passive measures (natural breezes): Promoting air circulation using passive measures will increase the cooling abilities of an outdoor space.
 If setting up a cooling space in an urban environment, consider choosing locations where natural breezes occur to promote air circulation.

-• Active measures (fans and evaporative coolers): Setting up fans in outside cooling spaces to increase airflow may make cooling more effective for visitors; however at or above, 35°C, fans may worsen heat-related illness.
+• Active measures (fans and evaporative coolers): Setting up fans in outside cooling spaces to increase airflow may make cooling more effective for visitors; however, at or above 35°C, fans may worsen heat-related illness.
 Evaporative coolers are a good option for outdoor cooling centers in urban spaces because they cool the air.
 They cost between $100-$500.

 • Misting tents with good ventilation are also an option to make people more comfortable; however, it is not clear the degree to which they reduce heat-related illness mobility and accessibility: